ProjectLibertyLabs/gateway/developer-docs/content-watcher/README.md

 ## 📖 About the Project <a name="about-project"></a>

-The Content Watcher Service is part of the [Gateway](https://github.com/ProjectLibertyLabs/gateway) suite that provides a Web2-friendly interface for monitoring and retrieving blockchain content through a webhook system.
+The Content Watcher Service is part of the [Gateway](https://github.com/ProjectLibertyLabs/gateway) suite that provides a Web2-friendly interface for monitoring and retrieving blockchain announcements through a webhook system.

-In decentralized social networks, all content (posts, replies, reactions) is stored as blockchain events that need to be continuously monitored and processed.
-Without a content watcher, applications would need to constantly query the blockchain and process complex data structures to stay updated with new content.
-The Content Watcher Service simplifies this by automatically monitoring the blockchain, processing new content as it appears, and delivering it to your application in a familiar format through webhooks.
+On Frequency, announcements about content (posts, replies, reactions) are stored on-chain, while the content itself is stored off-chain.
+The Content Watcher Service simplifies the process of monitoring these announcements by automatically watching the blockchain, processing new announcements as they appear, and delivering them to your application in a familiar format through webhooks.

 ## 🔍 Architecture Overview <a name="architecture-overview"></a>